Famous Poker Players

 Tracking poker players stats is, of course, an inexact science.
 The All Time Money Winners list, for one example, has several flaws, like:

-• Doesn’t take into account any staking arrangements or swaps so not a true indicator of how much actual money was won
+- Doesn’t consider staking or swaps and so isn't a true indicator of how much actual money was won

-• Skewed towards players who have played in the modern tournament era with its super-sized buy-ins and prize pools
+- Skewed towards players who played in modern tournaments with super-sized buy-ins and prize pools

-• A player’s cashing percentage of total tournament played
+- The cashing percentage of total tournament played is inaccurate

 Poker Players Net Worth